-It is important to emphasis that patient selection is just as significant as the treatment protocol itself.
+It is important to emphasis that proper patient selection is just as essential as the treatment protocol itself.
 Generally speaking, patients with stable ISDs and discopathy without a progressive neurological deficit can be considered potential candidates for this treatment protocol.
 In fact, bio-mechanical stability does not necessarily correspond to the severity of structural pathology seen on the imaging study.
-Case in point, a large herniation or even a focal extrusion may be more stable from the bio-mechanical perspective, than a desiccated degenerative, hyper-bulge disc.
+Case in point, a large herniation or even a focal extrusion may be more stable from the bio-mechanical perspective, than a degenerated-desiccated hyper-bulged disc.

-Therefore, a high-quality MRI imaging study, which in some cases must also be complimented by stress or bone window studies, is necessary for establishing an accurate bio-mechanical diagnosis, and subsequent correlation with clinical neurological findings.
+Therefore, a high-quality MRI imaging study, which in some cases must also be complimented by stress or bone window studies, is necessary for establishing an accurate bio-mechanical diagnosis, and subsequent correlation with clinical – neurological findings.

-H. Sabbagh, D.C.
+Hossein Sabbagh, D.C.